hatan4ik/2bcloud-interview/README.md

 terraform plan
 terraform apply
 ```
-Terraform uses local state (`terraform.tfstate` in this repo); switch to a remote backend for team use.
+Terraform state is **not committed**; configure a remote backend for team use.
 The Kubernetes provider is wired to the created AKS cluster via the generated kubeconfig.

 ## Access the app
 1. After apply, fetch the ingress IP/host: